 There is nothing gross, unnatural or unhygienic about period sex.
-Just because you’re having your period doesn't mean you have to forego sex.
-While some women don't feel like having sex during their period, for others, sexual activity during periods can be even more pleasurable than at other times of the month.
-Both is totally normal and okay!
+While some women don't feel like having sex during their period, for others, sexual activity can be even more pleasurable than at other times of the month.
+Both are totally normal and okay!
+Just because you're having your period doesn't mean you have to forego sex.

+Many women experience increased congestion in the pelvic area, which can ramp up their sex drive.
 You may feel more sexually aroused and sensitive during this time of the month because of the changes in your hormone levels.
-Many women experience an increased feeling of congestion in the pelvic area, which can also ramp up your sex drive.
 But for some women, this extra sensitivity may make it uncomfortable to have sex during this time.
-The bottom line is to make sure that both you and your partner are comfortable with the situation.
+The bottom line is to ensure that you and your partner are comfortable with the situation.
 For those who do want to give it a try, here are some period sex tips.

 1. Engage in extra slow foreplay

 Foreplay can be even hotter during this time of the month.
 When you have your period, your hormones are in overdrive, which means you might find it even easier to orgasm from touch or penetration.
 Try giving each other an erotic massage to slow things down and build tension before intercourse.
 A vibrator can provide extra clitoral stimulation.
 Did we mention that orgasms emit biochemicals that can help ease cramps?

 You don't want your menstrual fluid to soak into your sheets and mattress, so while you're having sex, place some towels beneath you and keep some tissues by your side.

 Lie on your back to lessen the blood flow while having intercourse.
 Or don't.
 The whole point is that period sex is not that big a deal.
 It's just juicy, that's all.
 Also, be careful about deep penetration because your cervix may be lower and more sensitive during your period.
 If anything starts to hurt, tell your partner and proceed with care.